Although it is possible to build a successful startup on your own, most entrepreneurs quickly realise that it is tough to do so.

 A good technical co-founder thinks outside the box.
 They will have a vision of where the product is going and how it can adapt to changing needs, resulting in business success.

 🏆 High-impact problem solving

 A good technical co-founder needs to have strong critical thinking skills and be a good problem solver, as they will be responsible for overcoming all technical hurdles that the company faces.

-🏆 Risk Awareness
+🏆 Risk awareness

-A technical co-founder needs to have a good understanding of risk, especially the security risks that technology companies face from cyber threats.
+A technical co-founder needs to have a good understanding of risk, especially the security risks that technology companies face from cyberthreats.
 It is their responsibility to protect the business by implementing effective cyber risk management strategies.

-🏆 Product Vision
+🏆 Product vision

-To do so, they need to have a strong understanding of their product sector, the problems customers have within that sector, and the ability to translate those needs into a product vision and roadmap that solves those problems.
+To do so, they need to have a strong understanding of their product sector, the problems customers have within that sector, and the ability to translate those needs into a product vision and roadmap that solve those problems.